AlexBocken/kanji/README.md

 ### Disclaimer

 Hints are now been mostly implemented, but need correct formatting to highlight meaning and primitives in the sentences.
-The correct formatting (and german sentences) are as of today (20211128) at no.2308.
+The correct formatting (and German sentences) are as of today (20211128) at no.2308.

-## Primitves
+## Primitives
 I'm mapping primitives which cannot be found in the Unicode standard to a section of the Ethiopian Alphabet.
-My custom fonts then display these primitives instead of the ethiopian letters.
+My custom fonts then display these primitives instead of the Ethiopian letters.
 This means that the symbol displayed in Browse mode is incorrect for primitives.

 ## Composites